shsagir/play-area-sync/docs/access-methods.md

 ### Authentication in teams

 You manage your access method with your user Account on fortrabbit.
 This way you always have up-to-date code access on each App you own and collaborate on.
 It also makes managing the team easy — add/remove collaborators and code access is handled "automagically".
 Please mind that your team members might have a different acess method and that your settings might not work for them.
+Also see our [team work article](/collaboration).

 - - -